 Norwegian Cruise Line

-The cruise line currently offers 4-day voyages aboard Norwegian Sky and includes Free Unlimited Beverages, complimentary restaurants, and free award-winning entertainment and nightlife.
+The cruise line currently offers 4 to 7-day voyages aboard Norwegian Sky and Norwegian Sun that includes Free Unlimited Beverages, complimentary restaurants, and free award-winning entertainment and nightlife.
+Cruises also receive a choice of 2 free additional onboard extras, when you book an oceanview or higher stateroom.
 With an overnight stay in Havana, take advantage of the time to arrange a schedule of activities on your own: stroll along the evocative Malecón, get lost among the Baroque facades and colonial cobblestone streets of Old Havana, or see the world-class art collection at Museo Nacional de Bellas Artes.
 Fares include required medical insurance.
-Travel visa can be obtained through Norwegian for a separate cost of $75 per person.
+Travel visa is obtained through Norwegian for a separate cost of $75 per person.
 Check their Cuba FAQs for more information (pdf).

-Experience the culture and heritage of Cuba on 5 to 8-day itineraries offered aboard the Empress of the Seas.
-Cuban culture, music and cuisine lives onshore and onboard the newly redesigned ship, with Havana-inspired nights at the new Boleros.
+Experience the culture and heritage of Cuba on 4 to 8-day itineraries offered aboard the Empress of the Seas or Majesty of the Seas.
+Cuban culture, music and cuisine lives onshore and onboard your ship, with Havana-inspired nights at the new Boleros.
 Cruise fare includes required insurance.
-Travel visa can be facilitated by Royal Caribbean at a separate cost of $75 per person.
+Travel visa is facilitated by Royal Caribbean at a separate cost of $75 per person.
 Shore Excursion options are available for purchase and include a walking tour of old Havana where you will view the beautiful architecture, a visit to nearby Cojimar, one of Hemingway’s favorite retreats, and a panoramic ride in a vintage, bubble-gum-colored American automobile along the quintessential Malecón waterfront.
 Check their Cuba FAQs for more information.

 Oceania Cruises offer an extraordinary value in luxury and immersive shore excursions.
-Their 10 to 14-day voyages on the Oceania Marina include Havana as a port of call, as well as Free Air from select gateways, Free Internet, Free dining at all specialty restaurants, Unlimited soft drinks, bottled water, cappuccino, espresso, teas and juices, and more amenities onboard.
+Their 7 to 14-day voyages onboard the Oceania Sirena or Insignia include Havana and other Cuban ports of call; as well as Free Internet, Free Dining at all specialty restaurants, Unlimited soft drinks, bottled water, cappuccino, espresso, teas and juices, and more amenities onboard.
 Furthermore, their superb collection of shore excursions offer insight into the culture, history and cuisine of Havana.
 Choose from an evening stroll through colonial Havana and Havana’s old square, a visit to Mediterráneo Havana, the capital’s first farm-to-table restaurant, followed by a visit to Vista Hermosa farm led by an expert in Cuban cuisine, or a tour to the Museo del Ron (Museum of Rum), a visit to one of the finest cigar stores in Cuba and a local art gallery.
 Fares include required medical insurance.
-Travel visa can be obtained through Oceania for a separate cost of $75 per person.
+Travel visa is obtained through Oceania for a separate cost of $75 per person.
 Check the “Cuba” section of their FAQ page for more information.

 Globus provides comprehensive people-to-people programs and escorted land tours with included highlights such as interactive dance lessons in Guardalavaca, an overnight stay in a Casa Particular in Trinidad and a one-on-one performance and discussion with jazz musicians in Old Havana.
 Their 8 to 13-day itineraries include intra-tour airfare, hotel stays, meals and more as you are immersed in captivating educational activities throughout Havana and the island of Cuba.
-Their 2017 “Cuba by Land & Sea” itinerary also includes an 8-Day cruise aboard the Celestyal Crystal.
-Additional taxes & fees include required medical insurance and travel visa for any 2017 departures.
-Travel visa can be obtained through your airline of choice for a separate cost for any 2018 dates.
+Travel visa can be obtained through your airline of choice for a separate cost.
 Read the Globus “Know Before You Go” guide [pdf] for more information.